Alaska & the Yukon + Seattle

-Fly to Anchorage where you will be met by our representative and transferred to your hotel for two nights.
+Fly to Anchorage where you will transfer to your hotel for one night.

 Join the Alaska Highway and follow the Tetlin National Wildlife Refuge.
 Behold the spectacular views of Kluane National Park, home to 19,625-feet high Mount Logan, Canada's highest peak.
 Spend two nights in Whitehorse, the territorial headquarters of the Royal Canadian Mounted Police.

 Follow the Trail of '98 over the mountains that thousands of gold seekers scaled on foot in the dead of winter, heading for the Klondike.
-You may wish to take the optional excursion on the White Pass & Yukon Railway to Skagway (subject to seasonality and weather conditions); otherwise continue by coach through the mountains to Skagway.
+Perhaps take the optional excursion on the White Pass & Yukon Railway to Skagway (subject to seasonality and weather conditions); otherwise continue by coach through the mountains to Skagway.
 Stroll the wooden sidewalks past charming false-front buildings and colourful saloons.
 Return to Whitehorse in late afternoon.